 One God, One World

-This weekend saw the CSP Art Exhibition 'One God, One World' visit our two churches.
+The CSP Art Exhibition 'One God, One World' visited our two churches.
 Children read confidently about the purpose of the project and were great ambassadors for our school.
 Well done!

 Year of Mercy Retreat 2016